macintux/riak-application-guide/modeling.md

 Riak...but why would you?

-If you thoroughly absorbed the earlier content, some of this may feel redundant, but not all of us are able to grasp the implications of the key/value model, and I suspect you'll find a few interesting ideas here.
+If you thoroughly absorbed the earlier content, some of this may feel redundant, but implications of the key/value model are not always obvious.

 ## Terminology